 Prerequisite: Students must have six full-year university courses in Vocal Music if selected as the first choice teaching subject, or three full-year university courses if selected as the second choice teaching subject.
-For further details about prerequisites in Vocal Music, refer to the website for Master of Teaching > Prerequisites (see lower half of MT webpage):
+For further details about prerequisites in Vocal Music, see Intermediate/Senior Teaching Subjects and Prerequisites.